Charl12-gb/DjPyForms/README.md

-# PyForm
+# DjPyForms

 ## Description
-PyForm is an automatic form generation tool for Django projects.
+DjPyForms is an automatic form generation tool for Django projects.
 It simplifies the creation of forms based on Django class models, taking into account field types and relationships.

 ## Installation
-To install PyForm, simply run the following command:
+To install DjPyForms, simply run the following command:

 ```
-pip install pyform
+pip install DjPyForms
 ```

 ## Usage
-After installation, you can use PyForm directly from the Django command line.
+After installation, you can use DjPyForms directly from the Django command line.
 Here are some command examples:

+But first you need to import DjPyForms into your Django project Settings.py file:

 ### Generate a Form for Public Part
 To generate a form based on a Django model for the public part: